Nytra/py-menu/README.md

 # PyMenu-Framework
-A Python (3.3+) based framework for creating simple and intuitive text-based menu interfaces.
-Includes support for text entry and dialog boxes with multiple options within them.
+A Python (3.1+) based framework for creating simple and intuitive graphical menu interfaces.

+Main features:
+- Can take user input in the form of strings as well as boolean checkboxes.
+- Can display information in the form of text boxes (With word-wrapping functionality)
+- Menus can contain many different buttons and inputs simultaneously.
+- Input is asynchronous (ie the program doesn't halt when an input is being taken)
+- Menus are resized dynamically depending on the number and scale of the elements within them.
+- Buttons are linked to existing functions within the program.
+- Menus can be stacked.
+If one is closed then the previous one is started up again.

 ---